 The views on the way to Dingle and along Slea Head are positively stunning.
 We pulled over as often as possible to take pictures.

-A Challenging Hike with (No) Snakes and Ladders
+Take A Challenging Dingle Hike with (No) Snakes and Ladders

 It's definitely important on any road trip to take time to get out and stretch your legs.
 We parked at the Blasket Centre and walked the nearby loop trail.
-We even detoured up a large hill for sweeping views of the sea.
+We even detoured up a large hill for sweeping views of the sea and the Blasket Islands.

 There were a couple points in the trail when it wasn't clear exactly which direction to go.
 The map suggested that the trail would continue along the water, but it was all fenced off.
 Fortunately, we spotted this ladder, climbed up and over, and continued on the trail.